 In PE you will cover a wide range of practical and theoretical aspects of this subject.
-If you have a genuine interest and enjoyment of sport and PE, this is one of two courses we can offer you.
-If you like the practical element but are interested in learning out about Anatomy and Physiology and Socio Cultural issues this is the course for you.
-If you prefer exams then this would be more suited towards you.
-As one of our two options.
+If you have a genuine interest and enjoyment of sport and PE, and you like the practical element but are also interested in learning out about Anatomy and Physiology and Socio Cultural issues this is the course for you.